KatVHarris/ALIEbot/README.md

 #### Greeting
 Responds to users greeting with generic greetings.

+#### Upgrade
+Gives the user acess to all the hidden commands for querying data about the show instead of just elements inside the show.

 ## Action Items
 * Restablish FB connection
 * Uncouple the Character Attchment cards from the LUIS_Integration Class.